Lakeland University's Campus Safety

 Room Search (Campus Safety)

-For a room search to occur, probable cause or reasonable suspicion of threat to life must exist, along with the directly expressed authorization from the Vice President for Campus Life/Dean for Students (VPDEAN) or designee, when unavailable, must be obtained.
+For a room search to occur, probable cause or reasonable suspicion of threat to life must exist, along with the directly expressed authorization from the Director of Campus Safety or designee, when unavailable, must be obtained.
 If authorization is not given, a room search cannot occur.

 Firefighting equipment, fire alarm systems, smoke detectors and evacuation procedures are provided for the protection of life and property of residents.
 Residents should familiarize themselves with the type and location of equipment, exits, windows, and the evacuation procedures from their floors of residence halls.
 Fire drills will be practiced.
 Everyone is required to vacate the building during a fire drill.
 Fire drills and safety practices in the residence halls must be taken seriously.
 Students are prohibited from having the following items in their rooms: